 Once you get a mail forwarding address, you will end up with three addresses.
 The problem is figuring out when to use each address.
 I asked a few people but did not get any help.

-• Mail Forwarding Address – a US-based address you have set up to receive mails and shipping on your behalf.
+- Mail Forwarding Address – a US-based address you have set up to receive mail and shipping on your behalf.
 We use this as a shipping address.
 We also use this as the billing address for Privacy.com/Bento cards when shopping online.
 Using the same billing/shipping address saves us time.

-If you know a better way to handle the addresses, please let us know via the comments below or this Atlas forum thread.
+If you know a better way to handle the addresses, please let us know via the comments below or this Atlas forum thread (forum is accessible to Stripe Atlas companies only).

 PayPal US Account